SEIR-7-06/installfest/environment-setup/README.md

 __Note:  when copying the code snippets, please exclude the `$` as you paste and run the code into your terminal.
 The dollar sign `$` is simply an indicator of the logged-in user in examples.__

-<a href="http://brew.sh" target="_blank">Homebrew</a> is a *package manager* - it downloads and updates programs on your machine.
+[Homebrew](http://brew.sh) is a *package manager* - it downloads and updates programs on your machine.
 We'll use it to quickly download and install other tools we need, or to update already installed tools.

 1. Open the Terminal application, and run `which brew` to check if you have Homebrew installed already.
 The `which` Terminal command shows where on your computer a program is installed.
 If it is installed, the Terminal will output a file path.
 If it is not installed, the Terminal won't output anything.